anthowen/honeydb-viz-snowpack-demo/README.md

 - [**Twitter Threat Feed**](https://honeydb-viz.netlify.app/twitter-threats) page

-  This page renders the ip list data in a paginated table format.
+  This page renders the IP list data in a paginated table format.
 (There is a description in the page)

 - Declarative, reponsive menu bar
+  (Dropdown menu is just a placeholder)

   ![](public/menu-bar.png)